boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #figure-orch title="End-to-end 5G Slice Orchestration with TN" artwork-align="center"}

-### Transport Network Sections and Network Slice Instantiation {#sec-tn-nsi}
+### Transport Network Segments and Network Slice Instantiation {#sec-tn-nsi}

-Based on the reference design, the connectivity between NFs can be decomposed into three main types of sections. {{fig-end-to-end}} depicts the different sections:
+Based on the reference design, the connectivity between NFs can be decomposed into three main types of segments. {{fig-end-to-end}} depicts the different segments:

 *  Customer Site: Either connects two NFs located in the same Customer Site (e.g., NF1-NF2) or it connects a NF to a CE (e.g., NF1-CE).
-This section may not be present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to the PE.
-The realization of this section is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration (e.g., Fabric Manager, Element Management System, or VIM).
-The realization of this section does not involve the Transport Network Orchestration.
+This segment may not be present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to the PE.
+The realization of this segment is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration (e.g., Fabric Manager, Element Management System, or VIM).
+The realization of this segment does not involve the Transport Network Orchestration.

-* Provider Network: Represents the connectivity between two PEs (e.g., PE1-PE2).The realization of this section is controlled by an IETF NSC.
+* Provider Network: Represents the connectivity between two PEs (e.g., PE1-PE2).The realization of this segment is controlled by an IETF NSC.

 * Attachment Circuit: Represents the connectivity between CEs and PEs (e.g., CE-PE1 and PE2-NF3).
-The orchestration of this section relies partially upon an  IETF NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.
+The orchestration of this segment relies partially upon an  IETF NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.

 As depicted in {{fig-end-to-end}}, the realization of an RFC XXXX Network Slice (i.e., connectivity with
    performance commitments) involves the provider network and partially the AC (the PE-side of the AC).
-Note that the provisioning of a new network slice may rely on a partial or full pre-provisioned section (e.g., a network slice may rely on an existing AC).
-Notwithstanding, a framework for the automation of both sections is proposed in this document.
-The Customer Site section is considered as an extension of the connectivity of the RAN/CN domain without complex slice-specific performances requirements: the Customer Site infrastructure is usually over-provisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
+Note that the provisioning of a new network slice may rely on a partial or full pre-provisioned segment (e.g., a network slice may rely on an existing AC).
+Notwithstanding, a framework for the automation of both segments is proposed in this document.
+The Customer Site segment is considered as an extension of the connectivity of the RAN/CN domain without complex slice-specific performances requirements: the Customer Site infrastructure is usually over-provisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
 In other words, the main focus for the enforcement of end-to-end SLOs is managed at the network slice between PE interfaces connected to the AC.

 {::comment}
-FUTURE REF for a framework for the automation of both sections is proposed in this document
+FUTURE REF for a framework for the automation of both segments is proposed in this document
 {:/comment}